 Roberts Camera Fan Photographer of the Game

-The Roberts Camera Fan Photographer of the Game receives an opportunity to shadow and take photos with Indiana Pacers staff photographer, Frank McGrath, during a home game.
-For your chance, learn about the Roberts Camera Fan Photographer of the Game contest »
+The Roberts Camera Fan Photographer of the Game was a contest that ran during the Pacers' 2012-13 season.
+Winning photographers received an opportunity to shadow and take photos with Indiana Pacers staff photographer Frank McGrath.

 Pacers Staff Photographer Frank McGrath: "This photo stood out to me from the very start.
 The timing is perfect and it is an incredible action shot.
 The photographer perfectly utilized the beautiful outdoor light and therefore, the color on this image pops like no other.
 The clarity of the image is impressive and the overall composition is great.
 All in all, this picture stood out to me as a clear winner for this first contest."

 Pacers Staff Photographer Frank McGrath: "This picture is just an all-around awesome shot.
 The timing is absolutely perfect.
 Timing on a dunk is so hard to get and there are really three levels of difficulty when it comes to the dunk shot; you can either get the player with the arms back over their head and ready to slam the ball in, you can get the ball right on the rim (which is this picture here), and you can get the player hanging/bending the rim after the shot.
 All of these are very tough to get and they require the photographer to push their button early in anticipation of the shot.
 And, as every photographer knows – this can either go very well, or it can go very badly and you miss the shot entirely!
 I also want to touch on the composition of this photo.
 This picture was framed beautifully, and it told a story about the game.
 You can see all the major “characters.”
 You have the action of the shot, the other players reaction, you can see the crowd and the cheerleaders on their feet (which shows it was an exciting game), and you even have the ref in there.
 All in all, this shot stood out as the winner because of the great anticipation of the timing, and the great composition that told the story."